Index

 ・Not match the three most recent passcode numbers used.

-2.3.4 First-time Logins (Enter One-time Password)
+2.3.4 Login (Enter One-Time Password)

 An email containing the one-time password will be sent to the registered email address.